-The internet has certainly been useful to the world's economies, improving the efficiency and scope of market-making to the benefit of firms, entrepreneurs, and often of consumers.
+The internet has certainly been useful to the world's economies, improving the efficiency and scope of market-making to the benefit of firms, entrepreneurs and often of consumers.
 Advertising reaches behaviorally relevant consumers.
 Ecommerce cuts consumers' shopping time, reduces total system inventory and cost, lets market entrants bypass physical retail and go directly to digital, and can link communication to transaction to assess attribution.
 New markets in ride hailing, accommodation, delivery, online instruction, music distribution, and many others have emerged.

 The number of people who work in these new or expanded systems of digital marketing in the United States has grown at a seemingly unstoppable pace.
-Ten years ago, the internet as market maker employed about 2 million in the United States (Deighton and Kornfeld 2012a).
-In 2020, it employed 7 million (Deighton and Kornfeld 2021).
-So, while the economy as a whole grew at about 2% a year, the part using the internet grew, if size is measured by livelihoods, at a compounded 15% a year.
+Ten years ago, the internet as market maker employed about two million in the US (Deighton and Kornfeld 2012).
+In 2020 it employed seven million (Deighton and Kornfeld 2021).
+So, while the economy as a whole grew at about 2 percent a year, the part using the internet grew, if size is measured by livelihoods, at a compounded 15 percent a year.